One Little Word. One Big Difference. "You" "We"

 Not according to our research.
 So why do so many sellers and marketers still adopt “we” phrasing as their preferred approach?
 How might they be sabotaging themselves as a result?
 And, most importantly, what can they do to correct it?

-Get the webinar recording and the report and discover how you can double-digit increase conversions in your messaging just by changing one word.
+Get the ebook and discover how you can double-digit increase conversions in your messaging just by changing one word.